-Survey day:Typical Weekday (Monday-Friday)Survey period:0700-1900Total access points:2Vehicular access points:1Enumerator positions:3Survey type:Part Observational (counts + interviews) \\See note at the end of this document regarding the use of video equipment
+Survey day:Typical Weekday (Monday-Friday)Survey period:0700-1900Total access points:2Vehicular access points:1Enumerator positions:3Survey type:Part-Observational (counts + interviews)See note at the end of this document regarding the use of video equipment

-Off-site parking to be included in survey: No Exclusion of parking at site for non-site purposes necessary: No Exclusion of through trips necessary: No Head counts required to factor up interview sample: Yes Servicing Vehicles count to be included Yes Any other special conditions (specified below): No
+Off-site parking to be included in survey: No Exclusion of parking at site for non-site purposes necessary: No Exclusion of through trips necessary: No Head counts required to factor up interview sample: Yes Servicing Vehicles count to be included No Any other special conditions (specified below): No

 Position of Enumerator By the vehicle access (Photograph 1).
 Vehicles Count Record all vehicles entering the site.
 Vehicles should be broken down into the 7 standard classifications (car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
 Vehicle Occupants Count Record all vehicle occupants entering the site.
-NOTE: This enumerator should exclude all drivers of vehicles dropping off/picking up passengers at the site, if this can Cycles Count be observed.
-Record all pedal cycles entering the site at this access.
+NOTE: This enumerator should exclude all drivers of vehicles picking up/dropping off people at the site, if this can be observed.
+Cycles Count Record all pedal cycles entering the site at this access.
 Scooters Count Record all scooters entering the site at this access.
-Servicing Vehicles Count In addition to the standard vehicles count (which should Servicing venicles count include all vehicles), separately record vehicles that arrive at the site to service it, split by the car, light goods vehicle, OGV(1), OGV(2) and motorcycle categories.
-Examples of servicing vehicles include delivery vehicles, refuse and recycling lorries, utility company vehicles, couriers, fast food deliveries, building and repairs vehicles, plumbers and maintenance vehicles, etc. Head Count (Inbound) Record all people walking into the site at this access as an inbound head count.
+Head Count (Inbound) Record all people walking into the site at this access as an inbound head count.
 This head count is to be used to factor up the inbound interview sample at this access to 100%.
 Pedestrian/Public All people that walk into the site at this access should be Transport User Interviews asked the following question: "For this particular journey, has your main method of transport (by distance) been walking, bus or train?"
 If the answer is "walking" then record as a pedestrian arrival.
 If the answer is "bus" then record as a bus passenger arrival.
 If the answer is "train" then record as a train passenger arrival.
 All people that walk out of the site at this access should be asked the following question: "For this particular journey, will your main method of transport (by distance) be walking, bus or train?"
 If the answer is "walking" then record as a pedestrian departure.
 If the answer is "bus" then record as a bus passenger departure.
 If the answer is "train" then record as a train passenger departure.
-Special Conditions None нопо
+NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when groups of people arrive at and depart from the site together.
+Special Conditions None